badetitou/Casino/README.md

 This repository contains the main packages of Casino.
 It includes:

-- A meta-model to represent the front-end of an application
+- A metamodel to represent the front-end of an application
-- An Importer for this meta-model
+- An Importer for this metamodel
-- An Exporter for this meta-model
+- An Exporter for this metamodel
 - A Specific Importer for Java (GWT)
 - A Specific Exporter to Angular